okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/challengeintegrationsteps.md

         .verifyWebAuthn(proceedContext, webauthnRequest);
     ```

-3. Depending on the org configuration, the `AuthenticationResponse` returned by `IDXAuthenticationWrapper.verifyWebAuthn()` may contain `authenticationStatus` of `SUCCESS` along with token information, or another status indicating there are further remediation steps to complete.
+3. Depending on the org configuration, the `AuthenticationResponse` returned by `IDXAuthenticationWrapper.verifyWebAuthn()` may contain `authenticationStatus` of `SUCCESS` along with token information, or another status to indicate that there are further remediation steps to complete.